jasonprogrammer/glerd_example/README.md

 # glerd_example

-An example of using Glerd to generate metadata for records in a Gleam project
+An example project to demonstrate how to use Glerd to generate metadata for Records in Gleam.